How Outsourcing Has Changed The Global Economy

 Outsourcing Raises Human Capital

 According to Kenneth Arrow, a Nobel Prize winning economist, the cumulative knowledge and skills people acquire through experiential learning contributes to a country’s human capital.
 In the outsourcing industry, even graduates fresh out of college are able to hold office positions.
-All new employees undergo training, and continue to learn new skills as they are constantly faced with new responsibilities and challenges.
+All new employees undergo training and continue to learn new skills as they are constantly faced with new responsibilities and challenges.
 This regular upskilling of staff members help develop inexperienced applicants into well-rounded and valuable employees.

 As a country’s human capital grows, more and more people contribute to the general economic development of its nation.
 Robert Lucas, another Nobel Prize economist, states that when people learn more skills and acquire new knowledge, the human capital gets additional benefits because new learning builds on top of old learning and the returns are greater each time new learning is earned by the working population.
-Lucas developed a model describing the role of human capital in economic development, and how accumulation of such human capital can have increasing returns to scale in contrast to physical capital, the marginal productivity of which is constant.
+Lucas developed a model describing the role of human capital in economic development, and how the accumulation of such human capital can have increasing returns to scale in contrast to physical capital, the marginal productivity of which is constant.

-Since outsourcing allows cross-country learning through foreign employers training their offshore staff members, call centre employees become valuable human capital.
+Since outsourcing allows cross-country learning through foreign employers training their offshore staff members, call centre employees to become valuable human capital.
 In addition to human capital, higher skilled workers increase the quality of services rendered.
 Instead of relying on physical capital and export of goods alone, a developing country with highly skilled workers can export services through business process outsourcing and other methods.
 Take India for example, where BPO and ITO (Information Technology Outsourcing) contributes a total of 9.5% to the country’s GDP and employs around 3.5 million people.
 Aside from their country’s natural resources and tourism industry, India uses the outsourcing industry to generate income.

 To quote an article from the Philippine Daily Inquirer, “Workers that serve sophisticated global markets must acquire skills through training and experience that a purely domestic service market would neither have exposed them to nor have demanded of them.
 Management practices, administrative processes, governance, and quality assurance among BPOs have had to be raised to international standards to survive in the competitive global market.”
 Valuable human capital is key to making a country’s economy internationally competitive.